 - Splenius muscle

 The in and out is a type of isolation exercise.
-For this exercise, the primary target is to tone as well as strengthen the muscles.
-So, you need to make sure you incorporate the motion regularly in your fitness regime.
+For this exercise, the primary target is to tone and strengthen the muscles.
+So, it would be best if you regularly incorporated the motion into your fitness regime.

 Never overdo your core workouts.
 Always give your muscles enough time for rest.
-Ignore the myths you heard about how You can work some muscles every day.
+Ignore the myths you heard about how You can work some muscles daily.
 Also, incorporate some time for compound exercises in between your core workout.

-There are some modifications to the “in” and “out” exercises you can perform.
+You can perform some modifications to the “in” and “out” exercises.
 These are great for people who want to upscale their performance.
 Some variations of the in and out exercise include:

 1. Floor surface